cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 Protobuf-based SIGN_MODE_DIRECT was introduced in [ADR-020](./adr-020-protobuf-transaction-encoding.md) and is intended to replace SIGN_MODE_LEGACY_AMINO_JSON in most situations, such as mobile wallets and CLI keyrings.
 However, the [Ledger](https://www.ledger.com/) hardware wallet is still using SIGN_MODE_LEGACY_AMINO_JSON for displaying the sign bytes to the user.
 Hardware wallets cannot transition to SIGN_MODE_DIRECT as:

 - SIGN_MODE_DIRECT is binary-based and thus not suitable for display to end-users,
-- hardware cannot decode the protobuf sign bytes due to memory constraints.
+- hardware cannot decode the protobuf sign bytes due to memory constraints, as the Protobuf definitions would need to be embedded on the hardware device.

 In an effort to remove Amino from the SDK, a new sign mode needs to be created for hardware devices.
 [Initial discussions](https://github.com/cosmos/cosmos-sdk/issues/6513) propose a string-based sign mode, which this ADR formally specifies.